allanqin/cs35L-1/README.md

 Class notes, PowerPoint slides, labs, and homeworks for each week.

 ###Note
 This is for educational and future references.
-Please don't copy and do your own work.
+Please don't copy; do your own work.

 ###Scores
 Week | Topic